BamHI: Recognition site

-Two-metal Mechanism
+Two-metal mechanism

 BamHI, like other type II restriction endonucleases, often requires divalent metals as cofactors to catalyze DNA cleavage.
 Two-metal ion mechanism is one of the possible catalytic mechanisms of BamHI since the BamHI crystal structure has the ability to bind two metal ions at the active site, which is suitable for the classical two-metal ion mechanism to proceed.
 Two-metal ion mechanism is the use of two metal ions to catalyze the cleavage reaction of restriction enzyme.
 BamHI has three critical active site residues that are important for metal catalyst.
 They are known as Asp94, Glu111 and Glu113.
 These residues are usually acidic.
 In the presence of a metal ion, the residues are pointed toward the metal ion.
 In the absence of metal ions, the residues are pointed outward.
 The two metal ions (A and B) are 4.1 apart from each other in the active site and are in-line with these residues.
 In general, when the two metal ions (A and B) are bonded to the active site, they help stabilize a cluster distribution of negative charges localized at the active site created by the leaving of an oxygen atom during the transition state.
 First, a water molecule will be activated by metal ion A at the active site.
 This water molecule will act as the attacking molecule attacking the BamHI-DNA complex and thus making the complex negative.
 Later, another water will bound to metal ion B and donate a proton to the leaving group of complex, stabilizing the build-up of negative charge on the leaving oxygen atom.

-The function of Ca2+ in the active site of BamHI is known.
+The function of Ca^{2+} in the active site of BamHI is known.
 It is an inhibitor of DNA cleavage, converting BamHI into the pre-reactive state.
 This revealed the water molecular is the attacking molecule.
-It donates a proton to the leaving group that is bounded to Ca2+ forming a 90o O-P-O bond angles.
+It donates a proton to the leaving group that is bounded to Ca^{2+} forming a 90° O-P-O bond angles.
 If Glu 113 is replaced by lysine, the cleavage is lost since Glu 113 accepts the proton from the attacking water molecule.